paulwalker/connect-static-expiry/README.md

   * A helper method `furl` for your templates in order to generate fingerprinted URLs for your static assets
   * Middleware to handle incoming requests for the fingerprinted URLs.
 It handles them by rewriting the url to it's original value and setting appropriate conditional/unconditional cache headers according to your configuration.

-It does not serve static assets.
+*static-expiry* does not serve static assets.
 It is invoked by calling it's function that returns the middleware.
 It should be placed just before the middleware you use for serving static assets.

 **static-expiry** is meant to be everything you need to set up your app servers as origin servers to your CDN.
 The two things it provides are key to this: versioned urls and handling the versioned urls.
 Of course, you don't have to use a CDN and with **static-expiry** you are still serving static assets using best practices for caching.